cmang/durdraw/README.md

 Durdraw is heavily inspired by classic ANSI editing software for MS-DOS and Windows, such as TheDraw, Aciddraw and Pablodraw, but with a modern Unix twist.

-Files can be saved in DUR animation format, or exported in ASCII (.asc, .txt), ANSI (.ans), JSON, GIF, mIRC color, HTML, and PNG formats.

 ## REQUIREMENTS

 * Python 3 (3.10+ recommended)